ComputeStacks/docs/docs/user_guide/index.md

     Please see our [how to send mail](core-concepts/mail.md) guide.

 ## Getting Help
-If you're a customer of ComputeStacks, you may contact us through our [normal support](../admin_guide/index.md#getting-help) channel.
+If you're a customer of ComputeStacks, you may contact us through our [normal support](https://www.computestacks.com/contact){: target="_blank"} channels.

 If you're a customer of one of our providers, please contact your hosting provider through their normal support system.